kenuiuc/sun-resumes/sun_resume.md

 ## Work Experience

 ### Software Engineer, Kaiao Technology
-- Made a job hunting website using NLP technologies.
+- Build a job hunting website using NLP technologies.
-- Implemented a NLP based job listing classification system.
+- Developed a full-stack application using PostgreSQL and Python Django REST framework to CRUD the Jobs location, description, and recruiting company information.
-- Using NTKL for text processing and tuning pre-trained models with BERT as feature extractor.
+- Implemented a NLP based job listing classification system,using NTKL for text processing and tuning pre-trained models with BERT as feature extractor.
-- Built REST APIs using Python Django and made interactive web UI with Vue.
+- Built web UI with Vue.

 ### Frontend Developer Intern, Hecai Technology
 - Enhanced the mobile app using VUE and uni-app for multi-terminal development (Android&IOS).